- Featured in:

 - Work ethic

-Why are soft skills important for specific jobs?
+Why are soft skills necessary for specific jobs?

 Choosing the right soft skills for specific jobs can help set you apart from other candidates in this competitive job market.